Rayleigh-Plateau Instability on an angled and eccentric fiber: An alternative approach: Results

-In earlier investigations \cite{Kliakhandler_2001, Craster_2006, Duprat_2007, Smolka_2008, Duprat_2009, Ji_2019}, researchers established a transition boundary between RP and convective regimes.
+In earlier investigations \cite{Kliakhandler_2001, Craster_2006, Duprat_2007, Smolka_2008, Duprat_2009, Ji_2019}, researchers established a transition boundary between Rayleigh-Plateau and convective regimes.
 This was accomplished by delineating the Nusselt thickness by focusing solely on the interplay between viscous and gravity forces through the Navier-Stokes equations and solving for velocity to yield the thickness of the film on the wire.
 Notably, they accomplish a solution to the velocity profile by ignoring surface tension, which is later added to address the instability.
-Consequently, the theoretical model implies that an undisturbed jet (pre-instability jet) maintains a purely cylindrical shape, in contrast to the observed conical form in most experiments (Fig~\ref{fig_eccentric_0}$f$).
+Consequently, the theoretical model implies that an undisturbed jet (pre-instability jet) maintains a purely cylindrical shape, in contrast to the observed conical form in most experiments (Fig.~\ref{fig_eccentric_0}$f$).
 This discrepancy leads us to question the realism and practicality of these theoretical approaches.
-Consequently, we propose a novel perspective by considering the interplay of three forces: gravity, surface tension, and viscosity acting on a single bead to elucidate the transition phenomenon, rather than focusing on the jet near the nozzle as was done previously.
+Here, we propose a novel perspective by examining the interplay of three forces in the Rayleigh-Plateau regime: gravity, surface tension, and viscosity acting on a single bead that enables us to derive an empirical law for viscous and surface tension forces, which are otherwise highly challenging to address through theoretical methods.
+However, we acknowledge that our approach is unable to predict the transition.

+We adopt a single-bead approach (control volume) to elucidate the empirical law, where the bead comprises two segments: a slender cylindrical part and a substantial droplet section (See Fig.~\ref{fig5_viscous}~$a \&b$).
+In our model, the control volume is taken over a length corresponding to one wavelength, $\lambda$ as shown in Fig.~\ref{fig5_viscous}~a\&b. {We can define the forces in the $z-$direction on the control volume as: } {If we only consider droplets within the Rayleigh-Plateau regime where the droplets are evenly spaced with constant velocity then $dv/dt =0$.
+Thus, our hypothesis posits that the downward force from gravity ($F_g$) is equal to the combined upward force from viscous dissipation due to wire-fluid interaction ($F_{\mu}$) along the wire axis ($z$) and a pressure imbalance force which arises from the horizontally asymmetric shape of the droplet ($F_{c}$) \cite{backholm2020water, keiser2020universality,daniel2017oleoplaning}.}